sveltejs/rfcs/0000-declarative-actions.md

 Another option would be to rework the parameters completely.
 An idea I had, which could even potentially be used with the current actions, would be to use [Custom Data Attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*).
 The action could capture the respectively named Data Attribute.
 A parameter called `foo` would have the value of an attribute called `data-foo`.

-Example Consumer (the action would be the same as the Declarative Action above):
+Example Consumer (the Action would be the same as the Declarative Action above):

 ```html
 <!-- Consumer.svelte -->